PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

     and vice versa (number conversion), and only during the development phase.
 -   Text columns (i.e., **CHAR** columns) should not exceed a width of 80 characters.
-Wider columns might not be displayed well in forms, depending on the screen resolution of the user\'s computer.
 While there are a few table columns whose width exceeds 80 characters (e.g., the **MESSAGE** column in the **ERRMSGS** table), these columns are generally only displayed in reports.
 If you need a wide text column, it is recommended that you use a sub-level text form